 In general, data is simply another word for information.
 But in computing and business (most of what you read about in the news when it comes to data – especially if it’s about Big Data), data refers to information that is machine-readable as opposed to human-readable.

 Humans vs Machines

-Human-readable (also known as unstructured data) refers to information that only humans can interpret, such as an image or the meaning of a block of text.
+Human-readable (also known as unstructured data) refers to information that only humans can interpret and study, such as an image or the meaning of a block of text.
 If it requires a person to interpret it, that information is human-readable.

 Machine-readable (or structured data) refers to information that computer programs can process.
 A program is a set of instructions for manipulating data.
 And when we take data and apply a set of programs, we get software.
 In order for a program to perform instructions on data, that data must have some kind of uniform structure.

 For example, US Naval Officer Matthew Maury, turned years of old hand-written shipping logs (human-readable) into a large collection of coordinate routes (machine-readable).
 He was then able to process these routes en masse to reduce the average Naval journey by 33%.

 When it comes to the types of structured data that are in Forbes articles and McKinsey reports, there are a few different types which tend to get the most attention…